sideshowcoder/distributed_systems_or_what/README.md

 47. compare and contrast Kafka, Storm, and Spark
 48. are you familiar with LASP?
 49. difficulties of programming concurrent systems in shared memory env?
-50. (last one) do you even know how vector clocks work?
+50. do you even know how vector clocks work?